5a5a8/Python_Practice_Projects/README.md

 # Python_Practice_Projects
 Practice projects written while learning python.

+Note that these may not contain complete documentation and may not validate user input.
 Some of these are finished.
 Some are not finished.
 Some will not be finished.

 I don't really make code changes once something is in here.
-It makes it easier to look back and see my learning progress that way.
+It makes it easier to see my learning progress that way.
+If I decide to make one of these into a proper project where I make further changes, I'll do it in a separate repository.

 ## CrateDay
 A bit of a joke project which calculates the amount of time until the next crate day.